tascarino/Lights_Path/devlog.md

+## 2024-10-25 - 5hr: Wheel Scrapped/Working on Rotations
+* Scrapped the wheel concept; replaced with "pole" on the back of mirrors that the player can use to turn it
+* Running into a roadblock with figuring out how to rotate the mirrors

-### 2024-10-21 - 1.5hr: Puzzle Completion Indicator and Wheel Implementation
+### 2024-10-21 - 1.5hr: Puzzle Completion Indicator
 * Created "Wall" and "EndPrism" scenes
 * Updated room layout (temporary) so the level is completable without turning the mirrors
 * "Installed" a light in the main level that lights up upon the beam hitting the end prism